Andrew Henderson

 The biggest downfall, however?
 The time it takes to process these citizenship applications.

-So, with its benefits and downfalls, let’s take a look at what the Italian citizenship by descent program exactly offers and how you can go through the process if you so wish.
+So, with its benefits and downfalls, let’s take a look at what the Italian citizenship by descent program offers and how you can go through the process.

-With citizenship by descent programs, the big gamble with pursuing it is the time it takes for you to determine whether or not you actually qualify.
+With the Italian citizenship by descent program, the biggest issue when pursuing it is the time it takes to determine whether you qualify.

-The laws, and their exceptions, can be all over the place, making it impossible to discern.
+The laws and exceptions can be all over the place, making it impossible to discern.

 Luckily, we have some great professionals that we work with and have collected all of the important eligibility criteria.